Amazing Potato Hamburger Buns: Created with a Bread Machine

 - About 15 minutes before you think the rolls will be ready to bake (when they are quite puffy), preheat the oven to 400˚F (200˚C).

-- Whisk 1 large (50 g) egg and 1 tablespoon (1 tablespoon) milk together in a small bowl.
+- Whisk 1 large (50 g) egg and 1 tablespoon milk together in a small bowl.
 Brush the glaze over the rolls immediately before you put them into the oven.
 Try not to leave any unglazed surface.
 Also, don’t use so much glaze that it drips onto the tray.

 - Bake the rolls for 12-15 minutes or until the internal temperature reaches 190˚F (or 88˚C) and the rolls are golden brown all over.